rasiondetrehasarrived/rasiondetrehasarrived/README.md

 extra

 - i heavily kin jim from jc, hatred from bt (or builderman...), noli (the FORSAKEN/HELLO JD/TERMN.
-PROTO ONE, NOT THE MYTH),. and uhm.... uhm.......... devesto/artful/tixful any artful variation idgas ......aND MANNEQUIN MARK!!!!!! (and looey)
+PROTO ONE, NOT THE MYTH),. and uhm.... uhm.......... devesto/artful/tixful any artful variation idgas ......aND MANNEQUIN MARK!!!!!! (and looey.... and maybe smc.)

 - i could see myself as sea fairy cookie, especially as rippling moonlight sea fairy . double kin can int haha